zbyszeksmiechowicz/microgateway/kubernetes/README.md

     kubectl apply -f install/kubernetes/edgemicro.yaml
     ```

 6. Confgure nginx ingress controller.
+This step is required if you are running on a GCP and you have a Loadbalancer.

     ```
     kubectl apply -f install/kubernetes/edgemicro-nginx-gke.yaml
     ```